Alignment evaluation: RLHF, DPO, and recent alternatives

 RLHF first trains a reward model predicting how much a human will like a given response.
 Then uses reinforcement learning (typically PPO) to optimize the language model by maximizing that reward, with KL divergence constraints to prevent drifting too far from the base model.

-Pros: the most studied method, produces high-quality results, and the reward model can evaluate new responses outside training.
+Pros: most studied method, produces high-quality results, reward model can evaluate new responses outside training.

-Cons: computationally expensive (three active models during training: policy, reference, reward), unstable (hyperparameter tuning is notoriously hard), and requires a large, high-quality preference dataset to work well.
+Cons: computationally expensive (three active models during training: policy, reference, reward), unstable (hyperparameter tuning is notoriously hard), requires a large, high-quality preference dataset.

-When to use it: when you have resources (ML research team, compute budget, time to iterate), when you want a reusable reward model for offline evaluation, or when the alignment criterion is complex and you need an explicit reward model representing it.
+When to use: when you have resources, want a reusable reward model for offline evaluation, or the alignment criterion is complex.

 DPO: the simplification

-DPO (Direct Preference Optimization) arrived in 2023 with a simple idea: you can reformulate the RLHF problem such that the implicit reward model is the language model itself, and then you can train directly against preference pairs without PPO, without a separate reward model, without the complexity.
+DPO (Direct Preference Optimization) arrived in 2023 with a simple idea: reformulate the RLHF problem such that the implicit reward model is the language model itself, then train directly against preference pairs without PPO.

 In practice, DPO works surprisingly well.
-The resulting model’s quality is very close to RLHF on most benchmarks, and training cost is a fraction.
-This has made DPO the most common method in the open community today: practically all public fine-tunes of Llama, Mistral, or Gemma use it.
+Result quality is very close to RLHF on most benchmarks, and training cost is a fraction.
+This has made DPO the most common method in the open community today.

 Pros: much simpler to implement, much faster to train, less sensitive to hyperparameters, works well with smaller datasets.

-Cons: doesn’t produce a reusable reward model, is slightly worse than well-tuned RLHF on very complex tasks, and tends to produce longer responses than the base model (a well-documented bias).
+Cons: doesn’t produce a reusable reward model, slightly worse than well-tuned RLHF on very complex tasks, tends to produce longer responses (a well-documented bias).

-When to use it: for most standard alignment cases, especially if you’re in an open-source environment, with moderate resources and a modest preference dataset.
+When to use: for most standard alignment cases, especially in open-source environments with moderate resources.

 Recent variants

-ORPO (Odds Ratio Preference Optimization) fuses the initial supervised fine-tuning and alignment into one step, eliminating the prior SFT phase.
-This simplifies the pipeline and, in some papers, delivers results equal to or better than SFT+DPO.
-Interesting for those wanting shorter pipelines.
+- ORPO (Odds Ratio Preference Optimization): fuses SFT and alignment into one step, eliminating the prior SFT phase.

 What happens in practice